TuurDutoit/creddox-email-guide/README.md

 ## Testing templates
 Before using your new templates, you'll want to test them.
 Luckily, Salesforce has a very nice testing mechanism.
 Navigate your template's overview page and click `Send test and verify merge fields`.
 You'll get a dialog where you can choose a recipient and relatedTo record.
 Choose a value for both, optionally check `Send email preview to` and click `OK`.
+You'll now see an email preview, filled out for the record and recipient you chose.
+If you checked `Send email preview`, you'll receive a copy of this email in your inbox.